lasso-js/lasso/README.md

 ## Custom Output Transforms

 Registered output transforms are used to process bundles as they are written to disk.
 As an example, an output transform can be used to minify a JavaScript or CSS bundle.
+Another example is that an output transform may be used to remove `console.log` statements from output JavaScript code.

-For example, the following unhelpful transform will convert all source code to upper case:
+As an example, the following unhelpful transform will convert all JavaScript source code to upper case:

 ```javascript
 module.exports = {